frantastic7/gpthings/README.md

 3. Whisper+GTP3 powered video summary script + AI voiceover
 4. Latextech - generate and compile latex notes in seconds

 !
 Please use "pip install -r requirements.txt" to get all the needed libraries !

+Upcoming - 4 new scripts by the end of July

 You can find some of these scripts implemented as Discord bots over on https://github.com/frantastic7/discordbots